hnakae/go-club/_posts/using-influence.md

 ![image info](/assets/blog/proverb20/proverb20-9.PNG)

 What black is actually aiming for with this attack is to create territory.
 Now that black has used his thickness to attack (cap and surround), he has generated a secondary thickness facing the left side of the board.
-Black takes up position on the left side with two approach moves and the star point on the side...
+Black takes up position on the left side with two approach moves and the star point on the side.

+---

+_2. Use the thickness to surround a weak group and use the outcome(secondary influence) to make points(via territory-moyo)_

 But what's the difference between the first thickness and this second thickness?
 Why do we try to make this second thickness territory?
 Doesn't it go against everything I just explained?
 Well, let me introduce you to the distinction between a moyo and a ji-moyo.